 We were able to fulfil this requirement and committed to completing the project during a two-week maintenance shutdown period.

 - All areas of the building had extensive repair and maintenance problems.

-- Many of the steel clad insulated wall panel section had areas of corrosion and rust.
+- Many of the steel-clad insulated wall panel sections had areas of corrosion and rust.